hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/3-add-remote-schema.md

 ## Try it out

-Head to Console GraphiQL tab and explore the following GraphQL query.
+Head to the Console GraphiQL tab and explore the following GraphQL query.

 ```graphql
 query {